dehesselle/dayzsrvip/README.md

 ## Known Issues
 This project is still under heavy development and needs testing - there will be bugs!
-- players with the same in-game name will mess things up
-- documentation is not up to par with current release (sorry - things are happening really fast now and fixing bugs for the people who take the time to test this is way more important)
+- documentation is not up to par with current release (sorry - things are happening fast now and fixing bugs for the people who take the time to test is way more important)

 ## TODOs
 - documentation